WMAL-FM: Country music and classic rock (1967–1993)

-On December 31, 1967, WXRA began to run a full-time country format in response to listener requests.
+On December 31, 1967, WXRA debuted a full-time country format in response to listener requests.
 The station was assigned the call sign WVKX on September 9, 1980, followed by WPKX-FM on December 9, 1981.
 It kept the country format but began calling itself "Kix 106".
 On January 27, 1986, the station changed its call sign to WCXR-FM and instituted its first classic rock format, known as "Classic Rock 105.9".
 The classic rock format, which was just beginning to take hold in 1986, was considered experimental and debuted to high interest and ratings before eventually falling to more normal levels.
-The simulcast with 730 AM, now known as WCXR, was broken off around this time.
+The simulcast with 730 AM, now known as WTNT, was broken off around this time.

 In 1989, WCXR's owners, the Metropolitan Broadcasting Corporation, sold ten stations including WCXR to Group W. Just four years later, in mid-1993, Group W sold WCXR to Viacom.
 This fueled rumors of a format change.
 Viacom elected to keep the format but fired the station's entire air staff, with company officially taking control on November 1, 1993.

 Smooth Jazz 105.9 (1994–2008)

-A new smooth jazz format, called "Smooth Jazz 105.9," debuted on September 30, 1994.
+A new smooth jazz format, called "Smooth Jazz 105.9", debuted on September 30, 1994.
 This was spurred on, at least in part, by the format changes of WLTT (now WIAD) to classic rock and of WJZE (now WBIG-FM) to oldies.
 The call letters became WJZW on October 17.

 In February 1997, Viacom sold 10 stations, including WJZW, to Chancellor Broadcasting.
 To comply with FCC limits on the number of radio stations that can be owned by one company, Chancellor sold WJZW on April 14, 1997, to ABC Radio, which was part of the Walt Disney Company.
 Citadel Broadcasting bought ABC Radio from Disney in 2007.

 True Oldies 105.9 (2008–2009)

-At 3:00 pm on February 29, 2008, after a brief statement was read thanking the staff and listeners of "Smooth Jazz 105.9", Citadel Broadcasting changed the format of WJZW to oldies.
+At 3:00 p.m. on February 29, 2008, after a brief statement was read thanking the staff and listeners of "Smooth Jazz 105.9", Citadel Broadcasting changed the format of WJZW to oldies.
 All on-air employees were fired as a part of the format shift.
-The first song on the new format was "R-E-S-P-E-C-T" by Aretha Franklin.
+The first song on the new format was "Respect" by Aretha Franklin.
 Initially, no local live on-air talent was utilized, with the station instead relying on a satellite delivered service, Scott Shannon's The True Oldies Channel.
-Imus in the Morning was added as the new morning show.
-However, the ratings for True Oldies were not satisfactory enough to justify continuing the format.
+Imus in the Morning was added as the new morning show after his move to Citadel's WABC.